playframework/play-json/docs/manual/working/scalaGuide/main/json/ScalaJson.md

 @[traverse-recursive-path](code/ScalaJsonSpec.scala)

-### Index lookup (for JsArrays)
+### Direct lookup

-You can retrieve a value in a `JsArray` using an apply operator with the index number.
+You can retrieve a value in a `JsArray` or `JsObject` using an `.apply` operator, which is identical to the Simple path `\` operator except it returns the value directly (rather than wrapping it in a `JsLookupResult`) and throws an exception if the index or key is not found:

 @[traverse-array-index](code/ScalaJsonSpec.scala)

+This is useful if you are writing quick-and-dirty code and are accessing some JSON values you *know* to exist, for example in one-off scripts or in the REPL.

 ## Converting from a JsValue